mathuin/TopoMC/README.md

 You will need some additional software installed on your system before TopoMC can run.
 On Ubuntu (precise pangolin), the following packages need to be installed:

-`git gdal-bin python-scipy python-gdal python-suds python-yaml`
+`git gdal-bin python-scipy python-gdal python-suds python-yaml python-progressbar`

 Other operating systems use other packaging systems so you're on your own -- the error messages will tell you what's missing, but it's up to you to find it and install it!